School Board Elections

 To be elected to the Plano ISD Board of Trustees, a candidate must receive a plurality of votes, meaning more votes than any other candidate, except as otherwise provided by law.

-An application for a place on the ballot must be in writing.
-The application must be signed, dated, sworn to by the candidate before a person authorized to administer an oath, and timely filed with the district’s filing authority, Gloriane Fernandez.
-The application must contain the following information about the candidate:
+An application for a place on the ballot must be in writing; signed, sworn to by the candidate before a person authorized to administer an oath, and dated; timely filed with the district’s filing authority, Gloriane Fernandez; and include specified information about the candidate:

 - the candidate’s name, date of birth, and occupation;